 Our lifestyles may vary, but we all need to make financial safeguards.
 To help you choose a lifeline that’s right for you, we look at the difference between critical illness cover and income protection insurance.

-You may assume that anyone with a mortgage, children, school fees to pay, their own business, or perhaps a holiday home, would have a back-up plan should something go wrong, but this isn’t always the case.
+You may assume that anyone with a mortgage or rent to pay, children, car loan or their own business, would have a back-up plan should something go wrong, but this isn't always the case.

 It seems the one condition some of us share is ‘invincibility syndrome’, preferring to believe that serious illness or an inability to work won’t happen to us.
 But it’s common sense to have a Plan B and consider personal protection cover.